apertium/apertium-sme-nob/dev/README.md

 - `props-from-bidix-to-nob.sh` creates proper noun entries for that can be pasted straight into nob.dix, for np's in bidix that aren't in (the compiled) nob.dix
+- `plc-props-from-bidix-to-sur.sh` ensures there are no PlcSur__np
+  entries in bidix that already have plain Sur entries (PlcSur is needed since the CG can change any Plc entry into a Sur entry...)
 - `sme-nno.sh` is a translation script that runs the apertium-nn-nb nb->nn transfer instead of generating nob, thus outputting Nynorsk instead of Bokmål